Academic Classes

 Mrs. April Bullard

-Textbooks: The Great Little Madison and Across Five Aprils; may also need activity book
+Textbooks: American Government, 3rd ed. by Tim Keesee; The Great Little Madison and Across Five Aprils

 Academic ElectivesSelect individual class for more information.